jfriedlein/usrmat_LS-Dyna_Fortran/README.md

 "0.5" vs "5.0d-1"
 **@todo** Let Andreas know that in file "libexp.f" line 55 "5.0d-1" is needed instead of 0.5 for Linux build

-problems with r4 disappear if ifort flag "-r8" is removed (this flag seems to set the default "kind" to 8), without this flag, the compiler generates no errors wrt the r4 variants

-"real(kind=8)" changed to "real"

-problems when changing "dyn21umats.f" to "dyn21umats.F", but problems with r4 variants did not occur, left as ".f" with removed _r4 variants in ttb to avoid "undefined reference to 'usermsg_'", etc.

 ## References/Further reading
 Now you are well advised to check out some other resources on this topic, such as: